 What is Defect?

-A Defect which is also referred as BUG is an error in logic or coding which causes a program to produce wrong results.
+A Defect which is also referred to as BUG is an error in logic or coding which causes a program to produce wrong results.
 It is something different than the customer requirement.

 DEFECT: it is also called as Bug or Fault.
-The error in coding is referred as Defect/Fault/Bug.
+The error in coding is referred to as Defect/Fault/Bug.
 If the development team coded the incorrectly gathered requirement, it results in a Defect.